Location of Xi'an Great Mosque:

 History of Xi'an Great Mosque:

 Xi'an Great Mosque was first built in 742 during the Tang Dynasty (reign of Emperor Xuanzong, 685-762).
-Later, it was renovated in Ming and Qing dynasties.
-Till now, this awesome Islamic building group becomes a renowned tourist attraction at home and abroad, and used by Chinese Muslims (Hui people) as a place of worship.
+Later, it was renovated during Ming and Qing dynasties.
+Till now, this awesome Islamic building group becomes a renowned tourist attraction at home and abroad, and is used by Chinese Muslims (Hui people) as a place of worship.

 The layout of the Xi'an Great Mosque: